 Drawing from Hood’s themes, Dean Robert G. Shibley offered these parting remarks to the Class of 2014.
 “You have the privilege now of being architects and planners.
 But if you are just human beings, ready with the truth, you will be great architects and planners no matter what you do.”

-Help us tell the Buffalo School Story.
+Help us tell the School of Architecture and Planning Story.

 Share news of your personal and professional accomplishments as we celebrate our impact around the globe.

 Celebrating the School of Architecture and Planning community and our impact around the globe.